Analysis | The ugly story of Trump and Jamal Khashoggi is confirmed

 The report continues: “Since 2017, the Crown Prince has had absolute control of the Kingdom’s security and intelligence organizations, making it highly unlikely that Saudi officials would have carried out an operation of this nature without the Crown Prince’s authorization.”

 The report confirms previous reporting on the crown prince’s readily apparent role in Khashoggi’s murder.
 The allegation was no secret, and hasn’t been for two years.
-But it was something Trump took pains to cast doubt upon even as his own government verified it.
+But it was something Trump took pains to cast doubt on even as his own government verified it.

 The Washington Post and others reported in November 2018 that the CIA had concluded with high confidence that the crown prince was behind it.
 Trump repeatedly questioned that intelligence, as he did with other intelligence he didn’t like.
 He also suggested in a bizarre statement that we might never know the truth.